isomerpages/isomerpages-govtech/media/technews/_posts/2019-02-26-inside-story-of-how-govtech-officers-prepared-for-the-kim-trump-summit.md

 After a frenetic few weeks of preparation, the MCI team watched as thousands of accredited journalists came to the Media Centre, collect their press badges and went on to cover the Summit.
 All without a hitch or drop in service levels – peaceful with no fuss!
 Summit proceeded smoothly on 12 June 2018.

-Yet, the MCI Team cannot stand down till the last of media crew had left.
+Yet, the MCI Team could not stand down till the last of media crew had left.
 For the first time in weeks, the team enjoyed a night without calls, watching monitors, and any anxiety.

 “We wouldn’t have pulled it off without teamwork,” said Ms Lee.
 “Although it was a really tight timeline, everyone worked hard towards a common goal and had fun as well.”

-**Lesson 6: Don’t forget to have fun!**
+**Lesson 5: Don’t forget to have fun!**

 *Making history can be tough, but that doesn’t mean it can’t be enjoyable and satisfying.*